2StepsFr0mHell/playground-tmrm88wq/markdowns/welcome.md

 ## Getting Started

 There are a lot of different activities to discover on CodinGame.
+Here's a [complete overview](https://virtual-atom.com/codingame/introduction/) of them, written by one of our members, Thomas!

-Since most of them are probably new to you, we recommend following the **quest map** learning paths.
+We recommend following the **quest map** learning paths.
 You'll find the map on your [home page](https://www.codingame.com/home).

 # Standard streams